 Local guide · Kinshasa

-In Kinshasa, suggesting a real date starts with an intention people can read immediately.
+In Kinshasa, suggesting a real date starts with a plan people understand right away.

 Three ways to suggest a real date without making the message heavy.